Code-switching: Brain response

 In a study published in 2001, event-related potentials (ERPs) were recorded from native English speakers as they randomly named digits in English or their L2.
 The results of the study showed that participants named digits slower after a language switch, regardless of the switch direction.
 Language switches from the L1 to L2 were characterized with an N320 ERP, indicating inhibition of unwanted lexicon, which may reflect a greater need to suppress an active L1 when using L2.
 However, code-switching during language comprehension, as opposed to production, did not result in an N320.

 A 2002 study showed that language switches based on expected endings to sentences (from context) elicited a response consistent with code switches being treated like "unexpected events at the physical level than at the lexico-semantic level.
 The more proficient the bilingual in L2, the earlier the latency and the smaller the amplitude was this positivity to the code-switch."

 Limitations

 The lack of controlled environments for test subjects and their cognitive capabilities regarding language use and fluency has long been a concern in multilingual experimentation.
-Researchers try to "offset" results that follow no trends by analyzing social and linguistic history of the populations they are testing, but a good method to standardize data patterns and variation based on individual idiolects has yet to be created and implemented.
+Researchers try to "offset" results that follow no trends by analyzing the social and linguistic history of the populations they are testing, but a good method to standardize data patterns and variation based on individual idiolects has yet to be created and implemented.

 Only a few studies have been done to measure brain activity during code switches, and so general trends cannot be expanded into larger theories without additional research.